Gabiworld/toonix-Avatar-Editor/README.md

 # Open-Source Toonix Avatar Editor
-Incomplete Toonix Avatar Editor (Functional!)
+Incomplete Toonix Avatar Editor (NOT WORKING ATM)

-This Repository is for making a functional avatar editor of the toonix cn website
+the project was made private but now its back, not working btw

-Disclamer!!!
+-Disclamer-
-This Project Isnt Afiliated to Juansecu´s OpenToonix.
+This oroject isn't afiliated to Juansecu´s OpenToonix.

 Current Status = In Process